 San Jose CPR AED Classes

-All CPR certification classes now include training to use an AED — an automated external defibrillator.
+All our San Jose CPR certification classes now include training to use an AED — an automated external defibrillator.
 Personal trainers, construction workers, school teachers, bus drivers and many other professions need this certification.

 San Jose Pediatric First Aid CPR AED Classes

 The American Heart Association’s Pediatric First Aid CPR AED course is the EMSA’s required course for licensed daycare and preschool teachers in California.
 However, it’s also a great course for new and expecting parents, babysitters, nannies and anyone else who works with infants and children.